 The ITRAX XRF Corescanner provides nondestructive analysis for concentrations of most elements from Aluminum (atomic number 13) to Uranium (92).
 Stratigraphic resolution varies from 0.2 mm to 2 cm, and dwell time per sample point ranges from 1 second for abundant elements to 2 minutes for trace elements.
-Typical scans are at 5 mm stratigraphic resolution and 10 to 30 seconds per sample point or 10 mm and 30 to 60 seconds per sample point.
+Typical scans are at 5 to 10 mm stratigraphic resolution and 10 to 20 seconds per sample point.
 These parameters are selected to address the research needs of each project.

 In addition to elemental analysis, the Corescanner also produces a digital X-radiographic image at 16-bit grayscale density and 0.2 mm resolution.
 Time required varies from 30 to 60 minutes per meter, depending on core thickness and density.